Mitja Okorn: 2005: First feature film

-2007–2016: Huge success in Poland
+2007–2016: Success in Poland

-In 2007 he was one of ten nominated for IYSEY award for most promising Young Film Entrepreneur, which is awarded by British Council.
-After that he spent two weeks in Wales and London where he presented himself to expert jury, where he met Duncan Kenworthy who described him as a young director with full of energy and bright future.
-In fall he was invited by TVN, Polish commercial television to direct and co-write first season of Polish tv series 39 i pół (2008–09), which was a huge success in Poland with excellent ratings.
-After that he directed numerous commercials in Poland.
+In the fall of 2007 he was invited by TVN, a Polish commercial television, to direct and co-write the first season of the TV series 39 i pół (2008–09).

-In 2011 he directed his first international feature film, romantic comedy Letters to Santa (Listy do M.) distributed by ITI Cinema, huge success in Poland with box office over $12 million.
-It was the most watched movie in Poland that year with over 850,000 viewers and total of over 2 millions.
-With 130 days, it is the second longest screening film in Polish cinema history, only after Titanic.
+In 2011 he directed his first international feature film, the romantic comedy Letters to Santa (Listy do M.) distributed by ITI Cinema, a success in Poland with a box office performance of over $12 million.
+It was the most watched movie in Poland in 2011.
+With a cinema run of 130 days, it is the second longest screening film in Polish cinema history, second only to Titanic.
 Broadcasting rights were sold to various TV stations in Poland, the Czech Republic, Latvia and Slovenia.

-In 2016 he directed his second Polish feature film, romantic comedy Planet Single (Planeta Singli) distributed by Kino Świat, was a commercial success back home and thanks to the roots of director, also in Slovenia.
-Number of tickets sold between first and second weekend of broadcasting in Poland increased for 156%, the most after 1989.
-Film was nominated for Golden Lion Award in the main category at 41st Film Festival in Gdynia.
+In 2016 he directed his second Polish feature film, the romantic comedy Planet Single (Planeta Singli) distributed by Kino Świat, a commercial success in Poland.
+The film was nominated for the Golden Lion Award in the main category at 41st Film Festival in Gdynia.